-It is not my first trip to Canadian Rockies, but it is the first time when I really appreciate and enjoy Glaciers.
-Columbia Icefield on Pacific Icefield parkway, feeds seven large and small glaciers with depth between 90-300 km (about 56-186 miles).
+It is not my first trip to the Canadian Rockies, but it is the first time when I really appreciate and enjoy Glaciers.
+Columbia Icefield on Pacific Icefield parkway feeds seven large and small glaciers with a depth between 90-300 km (about 56-186 miles).
 As far as I know, based on the rate of current global temperature changes, the glacier field we step on now will gradually diminish and possibly vanish in the next 300-400 years.
 That means, one day this Columbia Icefield will become a historical term.
 With this in mind, I found myself snapping shots right and left.

 Viewed from distance: